antonfirsov/docs/2018/10-Oct/ef-core-2-2-preview3/ef-core-2-2-preview3.md

 ```

 ### Query tags
-* We fixed several issues with multiple calls of the API and with usage with multi-line strings.
+* We fixed several issues with multiple calls of the API and with usage with multi-line strings
-* The API was renamed to `TagWith()`.
+* The API was renamed to `TagWith()`

 This an updated usage example: